dud9/me/pages/tools.md

 ---
-title: Bookmarks - Faitsse
+title: Tools - Faitsse
-display: Bookmarks
+display: Tools
 subtitle: Some of my favorite websites/tools with excellent design and UX that I highly recommend
 ---